Gremlin (protein): Structure

 Gremlin1, previously known as Drm, is a highly conserved 20.7-kDa, 184 amino acid glycoprotein part of the DAN family and is a cysteine knot-secreted protein.
 Gremlin1 was first identified in differential screening as a transcriptional down-regulated gene in v-mos-transformed rat embryonic fibroblasts.

 Function

 Gremlin1 (Grem1) is known for its antagonistic interaction with bone morphogenetic proteins (BMPs) in the TGF beta signaling pathway.
 Grem1 inhibits predominantly BMP2 and BMP4 in limb buds and functions as part of a self-regulatory feedback signaling system, which is essential for normal limb bud development and digit formation.
 Inhibition of BMPs by Grem1 in limb buds allows the transcriptional up-regulation of the fibroblast growth factors (FGFs) 4 and 8 and sonic hedgehog (SHH) ligands, which are part of the signaling system that controls progression of limb bud development.
 Grem1 regulation of BMP4 in mice embryos is also essential for kidney and lung branching morphogenesis.

+Fetal Development

+While GREM1 functions as a BMP antagonist during limb bud formation, it also functions as a pro-angiogenic molecule.
+As stated above, GREM1 is a member of the cysteine-knot superfamily similar to vascular endothelial growth factor (VEGF).
+Both molecules are capable of binding to the VEGF receptor to activate vascular differentiation and proliferation during development.
+In the absence of GREM1, it is possible to see unregulated bone growth as there is no inhibitory signal to regulate the bone morphogenetic proteins.
+Gremlin1 also plays a role in the epithelial-mesenchymal transition (EMT).
+Although this is an important process for neural tube development and other fetal structures, it is also a necessary process for tumor metastasis as it can activate the TGF beta pathway in the event of an overexpression of GREM1.
+This has made GREM1 the proposed target for cancer therapeutics, however, more research is necessary before any major steps are taken.